Jennifer Kinon

 Jennifer Kinon is an American graphic designer.
+She is a partner and co-founder of Champions Design, a design studio in New York City.

 Biography

 Kinon attended the University of Michigan where she received a dual degree in graphic design and English.
 After undergrad, she enrolled in the masters program Design/Designer as Author + Entrepreneur at the School of Visual Arts (SVA), studying under Steven Heller.
 After graduation, she worked for Graphis Magazine, New York City's Olympic bid, and Pentagram under partner Michael Bierut.
 She was the first graduate of SVA's program to join as faculty.